Volkh-Zero/Quantum-Aeon-Fluxor/README.md

-# Quantum Eon Stone Project
+# Quantum Æon Fluxor Project

 This project is a collaborative framework for inquiry into consciousness, complexity, intelligence, and emergent phenomena.
 It supports markdown documentation, philosophical frameworks, and scientific principles.
 The workspace is designed for extensibility, including AI-driven conversational agents and dynamic knowledge base protocols.